ProteinCalc Logo

 Dairy-Free Soy Proffee

-A vegan option with soy milk and pea protein.
+A vegan protein coffee recipe with soy milk and pea protein, about 240 calories.

 28 g protein